 - Jungwon National Research Institute of Cultural Heritage

-- Ganghwa National Research Institute Of Cultural Heritage
+- Seoul National Research Institute of Cultural Heritage

 - Cultural Heritage Conservation Science Center